json5/json5/README.md

 ### Strings
 - Strings may be single quoted.
 - Strings may span multiple lines by escaping new line characters.
+- Strings may be backtick (`) quoted.
+- Backtick quoted strings may span multiple lines without explicit new line characters.
 - Strings may include character escapes.

 ### Numbers